 Part of the Holding Company puts down the Byrds because: "They had to learn to perform after they recorded.
 Here, the aim is to get the crowd moving."

-The technology involved in putting on a lightshow doesn't seem to bother San Franciscans, however, because what they're really uptight about is Southern California.
-There is a sneaky suspicion in this city that the south rules and The Bay is determined to keep at least its cultural supremacy untarnished.
+The technology involved in putting on a lightshow doesn't seem to bother San Franciscans, however, because what they're really uptight about is not artificiality but Southern California.
+There is a sneaky suspicion in this city that the South rules and The Bay is determined to keep at least its cultural supremacy untarnished.
 Even Ralph Gleason has little sympathy for Los Angeles music.
 "The freaks are fostered and nurtured by L.A. music hype," he says.
 "The hippies are different.
 What's going on here is natural and real."

 The question of who is commercial and who is authentic is rhetorical.
 What really matters about San Francisco is what mattered about Liverpool three years ago.
 The underground occupies a pivotal place in the city's life.
 The Fillmore and the Avalon are jammed every weekend with beaded, painted faces and flowered shirts.
 The kids don't come from any mere bohemian quarter.
 Hip has passed the point where it signifies a commitment to rebellion.
 It has become the style of youth in the Bay Area, just as long hair and beat music were the Liverpool Look.